DSLeonard-coding/VolumeBuilders/README.md

 ```
 ## Hierarchical Assemblies as Generic Structures.

-Basically, you can add builders and other assemblies (generically called Structures) to assemblies and can adjust and place them as if they were a normal builder!
+Basically, you can add builders and other assemblies (both generically called Structures) to assemblies and can adjust and place the assemblies as if they were normal builders!

 Below gives a rough sketch of how to use this.